Premenstrual dysphoric disorder: DSM-5

 Criterion F: Criterion A should be confirmed by prospective daily ratings during at least two symptomatic cycles.
-The diagnosis may be made provisionally prior to this confirmation.Criterion G: The symptoms are not attributable to the physiological effects of a substance (e.g., drug abuse, a medication, other treatments) or another medical condition (e.g., hyperthyroidism).
+The diagnosis may be made provisionally before this confirmation.Criterion G: The symptoms are not attributable to the physiological effects of a substance (e.g., substance use disorder, a medication, other treatments) or another medical condition (e.g., hyperthyroidism).

-Clinically significant distress is not defined explicitly by the DSM-IV, where it has been critiqued by multiple scholars as being too vague, and potentially detrimental for those who have symptoms of depression, anxiety, or other mood disorders because they do not meet the clinical significance requirement.
+Multiple scholars have critiqued the criterion of significant distress as being too vague.
+The DSM-IV does not explicitly define this term, and scholars have viewed this criterion as potentially detrimental for those who have symptoms of depression, anxiety, or other mood disorders because they do not meet the clinical significance requirement.

-ICD 11

-Diagnostic criteria for PMDD are also provided by the 2016 World Health Organization's International Classification of Diseases (ICD-11-CM):
+ICD-11